hallettj/sunshine/README.md

 [example]: https://github.com/hallettj/sunshine/tree/master/examples/todomvc

-Everything in Sunshine revolves around the `App` class, and around app state.
+Everything in Sunshine revolves around the `Sunshine.App` class, and around app state.
 The first thing that you will do is to define an initial state.
 Here is a very simple example: